Nana Darkoa Sekyiamah: Life

 Sekyiamah has written articles for The Guardian, This Is Africa and Open Democracy.
 She wrote the Communications Handbook for Women’s Rights Organisations and has had short stories published in anthologies in many countries.
 Sekyiamah has written widely on the sexuality of African women and has also had an article ("Standpoint: Adventures from Our Bedrooms – Blogging about diverse erotic experiences") published in the peer-reviewed academic journal Feminist Africa.

 Sekyiamah works as the Director of Communications at the Association for Women's Rights in Development (AWID).
 She is a member of the Black Feminism Forum Working Group.
 She co-authored Creating Spaces and Amplifying Voices: The First Ten Years of the African Women's Development Fund on the early history of the fund.
 She also wrote Women Leading Africa: Conversations with Inspirational African Women, a collection of interviews with women from across Africa on topics including feminism, politics and the arts that came about through her work with the AWDF.

 Sekyiamah was a speaker at the 2015 Writivism Festival in Kampala, Uganda, and the 2016 Aké Arts and Book Festival in Abeokuta, Nigeria.

 In 2021, Sekyiamah had an anthology entitled The Sex Lives of African Women published by Dialogue, described in a review by Margaret Busby as "an extraordinarily dynamic work".
 A stage adaptation was subsequently performed in Nairobi, Kenya.

-In December 2022, Sekyiamah was named on the BBC's 100 Women list as one of the world's inspiring and influential women of the year.
+In December 2022, she was named on the BBC's 100 Women list as one of the world's inspiring and influential women of the year.